xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-3.md

 ### LoRA in practice

-To use LoRA, we can just leverage the `load_lora_weights` method from `StableDiffusionPipeline`.
-The example below adds two LoRA filters.
-The `adapter_weights` controls how much "style" we want to borrow from the LoRA model.
+To utilize LoRA, we can leverage the `load_lora_weights` method from `StableDiffusionPipeline`.
+The example below demonstrates how to apply two LoRA filters.
+The `adapter_weights` parameter determines the extent to which the LoRA model's "style" influences the output.

 ```python
 # LoRA fine tuning